MigangalWork/nexusml/docs/user-quickstart-g.md

 This step is crucial because the quality and diversity of examples directly impact the model's performance.
 By organizing examples into batches, you can efficiently upload large datasets.

-Each task have a space limit (default 50mb).
-If you need more space contact with
+    Note: Each task have a space limit (default 50mb).
+If you need more space contact with Neuraptic.

 ### Request

-To add examples to your model you have to make this request:
+To add examples to your model make the following POST call:

-POST `/examples`
+**POST** `/examples`

 The example will require to have all the required inputs, outputs and metadata the schema you chose define or the ones you added manually.